Havadasymen/A_IRA/README.md

 ## Description:
-A+ IRA is an online financial investment application.
+A+ IRA is a financial investment web application.
 There are different kinds of investment products available, like stocks, options, ETFs and cash management.
 Users can build and manage their portfolio in just one place anywhere and anytime.
-A+ IRA also has some fancy features, like profitability analysis modules, potential fraud detection and finance products recommender system, which could bring customers better user experience.
+A+ IRA also has some fancy features, like profitability analysis modules, potential fraud detection and finance products recommender system, which can provide customers with better user experience.
 Besides that, A+ IRA also supports desktop, web and mobile platforms.
-Its responsive design puts together helpful resources to make it quick and easy to self-service and stay informed.
+The responsive design of A+ IRA puts the helpful resources together to make the self-service process quick and easy to use.

 ## Tech Stack:
 * Microservices